crazyvibes/LogObjects/README.md

 # LogObjects
-Simple library to log object, nested objects, arraylist objects etc.
+Simple library to log object, nested objects and arraylist objects.

 ## To get log object library into your project: